Noahabbey1/British-Airways-Visuals/README.md

 **🌍 Purpose of travel**: Passengers mostly travel for couple leisure, with other purposes being business, family leisure, and solo travel.
 A clustered column chart was used to visualize this.

 **✈️ Seat types**: Most reviews come from passengers in the economy class (1310), followed by business class (720).
 Other seat types include premium economy and first class.
 Tree map was adopted for this visual.
+The **reccomended ratio was thesame for all seat types as all four will mostly not reccomend BA**

+**✈️ Flight route**: the highest flight route was from Denver to London Heathrow with a total flight of 245 trips, although there was not a significant margin between those routes as seen in the dashboard.

 **🌏 Passenger origin**: the matrix table indicated that majority of the customers are predominantly from the United Kingdom (1486), followed by the United States (292).